Imbongi: History

 The imbongi draws poetic inspiration from his ancestors when appropriate.
 When praising a chief, his poetry includes references to the praise names of the chief and the chief's ancestors.
 In this way the imbongi seeks to garner favor from royal ancestors for the prosperity of his nation.

 During the mining era in South Africa, a now discarded type of imbongi emerged.
 Unlike 'home' iimbongi, the mine imbongi had no special social standing because their activities were largely informal and unofficial.
 They helped to reinforce mine rules, and generally discouraged violence, crime, and excessive materialism.
-Iimbongi help to maintain social harmony by reinforcing accepted norms and Zulu cultural traditions.
+Imbongi helps to maintain social harmony by reinforcing accepted norms and Zulu cultural traditions.

 The South African government incorporated the imbongi into official national events.
 In 2015, 74-year-old Kgato Masemola became the first female praise singer to be given the honor of heralding the arrival of a President to Parliament.
 She also serves as Kgoshigadi (queen) Mogoshadi Marishane's official praise poet.